paketo-buildpacks/dotnet-core/docs/content/dotnet-core.md

 }
 {{< /code/copyable >}}

+### Deprecated: Using buildpack.yml

+Specifying the .Net Core SDK version through `buildpack.yml` configuration will be deprecated in .Net Core SDK Buildpack v1.0.0.

+Because versions of the .NET Core runtime and .NET Core SDK dependencies are so tightly coupled, most users should instead use the `BP_DOTNET_FRAMEWORK_VERSION` environment variable to specify which version of the .NET Core runtime that the .NET Core Runtime Buildpack should install.
+The .Net Core SDK buildpack will automatically install an SDK version that is compatible with the selected .NET Core runtime version.

 ## Specifying a Custom Project Path

 By default, the .Net Core Build Buildpack will consider the root directory of